google-gemini/gemma-cookbook/Demos/Gemma-on-Cloudrun/README.md

 Explanation of Variables:
 * `SERVICE_NAME`: The unique name for your Cloud Run service.
 * `IMAGE`: The Docker image to deploy.
-This can be one of our [pre-built images](#pre-built-docker-images) or an image you built yourself.
+This can be one of our [pre-built images](#pre-built-docker-images) or an image you built yourself from this repository
 * `YOUR_API_KEY`: **Crucial for authentication**.
 Set this to a strong, unique API key string of your choice.
 This key will be required to access your service.
 See the [Authentication](#authentication) section below for more details.
+If you're deploying from AI Studio, this is generated on your behalf.
+Note that this should *not* be an API key re-used from another service.
 * `REGION`: The Google Cloud region where your Cloud Run service will be deployed (e.g., us-central1).
 Ensure this region supports the specified GPU type.
 See [GPU support for Cloud Run services](https://cloud.google.com/run/docs/configuring/services/gpu) for more details.
+If you're deploying from AI Studio, this defaults to europe-west4.
 * For other flags and optimizing setting, see [Run LLM inference on Cloud Run GPUs with Gemma 3 and Ollama](https://cloud.google.com/run/docs/tutorials/gpu-gemma-with-ollama#build-and-deploy) for more details.

 After successful deployment, the gcloud command will output the Cloud Run service URL.
 Save this URL as `<cloud_run_url>` for interacting with your service.

 ## Authentication
 To get started quickly, you can deploy the Cloud Run service with public (unauthenticated) access using `--allow-unauthenticated`.
-The service will validate the `API_KEY` environment variable you set during deployment.
-Longer term, we recommend enabling IAM authentication and using the google-auth SDK.
+The service will validate the `API_KEY` environment variable you set during deployment against incoming requests.
+Longer term, we recommend enabling IAM authentication in Cloud Run and updating your app using the google-auth SDK.

+### Using the API Key
 #### Setting the API Key
 * Environment Variable: As shown in the deployment command: `--set-env-vars=API_KEY={YOUR_API_KEY}`.
 * **Secret Manager (recommended for production)**: